What Can a Career Coach Do for Me

 A Practical Six-Step Coaching Roadmap (Proven Framework)

-When I work with professionals at Inspire Ambitions, I guide them through a repeatable six-step coaching roadmap.
+When I work with clients I guide them through a repeatable six-step coaching roadmap.
 Use this as a self-coaching tool or as a framework to evaluate a prospective coach.

 1. Situational Audit: We map current reality — role, satisfaction, offers, market forces, and mobility constraints.